 If the Islamic State (IS) is defeated as a territorial entity, the main aspect that sets it apart from al-Qaeda – its claim to be a state with actual territory – will be gone.
 This means IS will no longer be able to invite Muslims to join its project in Syria or Iraq, but will be forced to rely on terrorist attacks around the world.

-This shift in IS’s policies can already be seen, but is likely to increase as the organisation loses more territory.
+This shift in IS’s policies can already be seen but is likely to increase as the organisation loses more territory.
 From that point on, several scenarios are possible.

-One scenarios is that IS continues to operate as an alternative to al-Qaeda, with its local branches in countries such as Libya and Nigeria.
+One scenario is that IS continues to operate as an alternative to al-Qaeda, with its local branches in countries such as Libya and Nigeria.
 Given that both organisations will have roughly the same goals, they are likely to merge.
 Another scenario is that IS will dwindle and al-Qaeda will rise again.
 Still another option is that they will continue to be rivals, with IS continuing to try to set up a state.
 Any of these scenarios, and potentially others, are possible.

 Given the tensions between al-Qaeda and IS and the inhibitions that some IS-supporters are likely to have had about IS’s increasingly violent policies, any future efforts to set up an Islamic state are likely to be slightly different.
 There is a strong sentiment among many Jihadi-Salafi scholars and leaders that an Islamic state is a very good thing in principle, but that it should not be executed the way IS did it.
 This analysis of the situation may result in more careful ways of going about establishing an Islamic state the next time an opportunity arises.
 In other words: for Jihadi-Salafi critics of IS, the collapse of the latter has the potential to be a major ‘I told you so’ moment.

-For Jihadi-Salafi critics of IS, the collapse of the latter has the potential to be a major ‘I told you so’ moment.
+For Jihadi-Salafi critics of IS, the collapse of the latter has the potential to be a major ‘I told you so’ moment

 In Jordan, there is the additional difficulty of intra-Jihadi-Salafi rivalry.
 The two main Jihadi-Salafi scholars in the country (and probably in the world) – Abu Qatada al-Filastini and Abu Muhammad al-Maqdisi – have been strongly against IS from the beginning.